 - Sebaceous adenitis – Skin disease

 - Hip dysplasia – This is a condition in which the thigh bone becomes displaced from the hip joint.
 It has a strong genetic component and can be avoided through genetic testing

-- Various eye diseases such as progressive retinal atrophy, cataracts and glaucoma
+- Various eye diseases – Common eye diseases include progressive retinal atrophy, cataracts and glaucoma

 - Von Willebrand’s disease – a blood condition that affects clotting